 As you might imagine, a scientific study of sexual activity and its measured effect on sleepiness, sleep quality, and sleep latency in a laboratory setting poses some… challenges.
 Although many sleep labs today are designed to be as homelike as possible to mitigate the feeling of being studied, nothing kills the mood quite like an observant researcher in the background.

-To overcome some of the more mechanical issues around how sex and sleep are studied, this 2019 study set out to explore how men and women perceive the relationship between sex and their sleep.
+To overcome some of the more mechanical issues around how sex and sleep are studied, a 2019 study set out to explore how men and women perceive the connection between sex and their sleep.
 Of the 778 participants, 63% perceived improvements in their sleep quality and 59% found improvement in their sleep onset when they had sex with a partner.
 Men, in particular, were more likely to notice sleep improvements.

 Can sex make it more difficult to sleep?
 Possibly, for some.
 In all, 11% of women in the study perceived that sex worsens sleep onset compared to 4% of men.

 It also turns out that not all sex is created equal.
 Orgasms, yup, those are important too.
 The research tells us that sexual satisfaction matters when it comes to sleep because they factor into the post-coitus hormone response.

 Researchers in Australia found 60% of adults in their study reported sleeping better after climaxing.
 Sleep researcher Dr. Michele Lastella out of CQUniversity explores the idea of sex as a form of sleep therapy.
 He points to a finding that indicates for every extra hour of sleep a woman gets, she has a 14% increase in likelihood of engaging in sexual activity with her partner the next day.
 Good sleep promotes a healthy sex drive which leads to more sex, which promotes sleep, which is good for more sex, or so the thinking goes.